emindeniz/Kaggle-Competition-Planet/README.md

 # How to run:

 Download the dataset from the Kaggle website.
 Then, run `VGG19_initial.py`.
 A submission file will be produced.
-Example submission file
+Example submission file `predictions.csv` is also included.

 ## Description from the competition website: